Travel Stories: English Gardens Tour (4)

 The pace of the second full day of our trip was much more relaxed.
 We arrived at Waddesdon Manor at 10 a.m. and stayed there for the whole day.
 That was just what we needed after our very long first full day.

-While I’ve been to France a few times, it’s a bit surprising to see a French chateau in the middle of the English countryside!
-Waddesdon Manor was built for Baron Ferdinand de Rothschild in the late 1800’s so he could entertain his family and friends on the weekends.
+I’ve been to France a few times.
+But it’s a bit surprising to see a French chateau in the middle of the English countryside!
+Waddesdon Manor was built for Baron Ferdinand de Rothschild in the late 1800’s.
+He wanted a place to entertain his family and friends on the weekends.
 It was also designed to house his extensive collection of art.

 During World War II, 100 children were evacuated from London to the manor.
 Waddesdon Manor was bequeathed to the National Trust in the 1950s.